High School Specific Questions

 Yes.
 High school students may take online courses at Florida Virtual School (FLVS) when enrolled in our school.
 Learn More

 No. Students are not required to take Florida Standards Assessments (FSA) or Next Generation Sunshine State Standards (NGSSS) assessments, including End-of-Course (EOC) assessments.
 Students may take EOC assessments, if desired, and should take them if they may enter or return to public school.
 Learn More

 Can my child complete two grade levels in one year?

 Yes.
 As the supervisor of your child's instruction, you decide the rate at which your child advances, but students must be re-enrolled upon completion of each grade level.
 Learn More

 Do high school students have to be enrolled in your High School Diploma Program?

 No. Our High School Diploma Program is optional.
 Students in grades 9–12 may be enrolled in our High School Diploma Program or under our Standard Enrollment option.

 For your student to "graduate" from a home education program, you must establish a home education program with your district school.
+Students enrolled at Aspiring Heights Academy are private school students.

 Will my child receive a diploma?

 Will my child be able to participate in a dual enrollment program?

-Because of certain legislative changes, most colleges and universities are charging private schools for their students' dual enrollment courses.
-However, if your local college doesn't, and your child is enrolled in our High School Diploma Program, can satisfy any course prerequisites, and can meet the eligibility requirements, your child will be eligible for dual enrollment.
+Probably not.
+Public colleges and universities are only required to enter into articulation agreements with private schools in their geographic area, and they can charge private schools for their students' dual enrollment tuition.
+However, if 1 your local college will make an exception, and 2 your child is enrolled in our High School Diploma Program, 3 can satisfy any course prerequisites, and 4 can meet the college's eligibility requirements, your child will be able to participate in a dual enrollment program.
 Learn More

 Do you provide transcripts?

-Can we use curriculum such as Abeka, SOS, Time4Learning, or Sonlight?
+Can we use our own curriculum such as Abeka, SOS, Time4Learning, or Sonlight?